anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   This does not
   directly prevent a malicious registrar but provides a response mechanism that ensures the on-path-attack is unsuccessful.
-  An advantage is that actual ownership knowledge (sales integration) is not required on the MASA service.
+  An advantage is that actual ownership knowledge (i.e., sales integration providing an indication of who purchased the device) is not required on the MASA service.

 Nonceless Audit Voucher:
 : An Audit Voucher without a validity period statement.
 Fundamentally,